 - When growing H. macrophylla (and H. serrata) varieties in Zones 4 and 5, do not prune unless absolutely necessary, and then do so immediately after blooming.
 Otherwise, remove only dead stem in the spring.

-- Panicle (H. paniculata) and Smooth (H. arborescens) hydrangeas are pruned BEFORE flower buds are formed.
-These varieties blossom on the current season’s stems (“new wood”).
+Panicle (H. paniculata) and Smooth (H. arborescens) hydrangeas are pruned BEFORE flower buds are formed.
+These varieties bloom on the current season’s stems (“new wood”).

 - Prune in the late winter when the plant is dormant.
 This means that if the buds are killed during the winter, the plant will produce new buds in the spring which will produce blooms.